haacked/haacked.com/_posts/archived/2007-04-16-a-strange-parking-ticket.aspx.markdown

 ---
 layout: post
-title: "A Strange Parking Ticket"
+title: A Strange Parking Ticket
 date: 2007-04-16 -0800
 comments: true
 disqus_identifier: 18283
 categories: []
+redirect_from: "/archive/2007/04/15/a-strange-parking-ticket.aspx/"
 ---

 I received a strange delinquency notice for a parking ticket.
 At first glance, it seemed normal enough. *Yep, there’s my license plate number.
 Yep, the make of the car is correct.
 But look at this, the color of the